 What were the names of the other two sister ships of RMS Titanic ?

 His Majesty's Hospital Ship HMHS Britannic - In the First World War it was hit with an explosion by a mine while off the Greek island of Kea (Tzia) in the Aegean Sea on 21st November 1916.
 She sank with the loss of 30 people but there with 1,035 survivors.
 HMHS Britannic was the largest ship lost in the First World War.
 The vessel is the largest passenger ship on the sea bed.

 What distress codes were used on the Titanic ?

-First transmission used the Morse code developed by Guglielmo Marconi CQD (the CQ is a general call sign and the D signifies Distress).
-Then the new code SOS (three dots, three dashes and three dots), was the first use of this code by a passenger liner.
-It has been said SOS stood for "Save our Ship", "Save our Souls" or "Send Our Succour" but none of these were true.
+The first transmission used the Morse code developed by Guglielmo Marconi CQD (the CQ is a general call sign and the D signifies Distress).
+Then the new code SOS (three dots, three dashes, and three dots), was the first use of this code by a passenger liner.
+It has been said SOS stood for "Save Our Ship", "Save our Souls" or "Send Our Succour" but none of these were true.
 It was chosen merely due to the fact that on the Morse system "...---..." was easy to do and could not be misinterpreted.
 Marconi himself was in New York waiting to return to England where he lived on RMS Titanic.